DanyOrtu97/Tensorflow-on-Spark/README.md

 ```

 #### 5 Run the slave istances
-On each slave istance you can run this command in order to active the istance for the computation:
+On each slave instance you can run this command in order to active the instance for the computation:
 ```
 sh spark-start-slave.sh
 ```